d3vinfos3c/CTF_Writeups/dctf22/rev/useforce/README.md

     ```
 - We can emulate the Android package with [Anbox](https://anbox.io/).
 - We can also interface with that emultaor using [adb](https://developer.android.com/studio/command-line/adb).
 - This has us at a good spot.
-We can not look at source, disassemble byte-code, emulate the package, and interact with the emulator / application.
+We can now look at source, disassemble byte-code, emulate the package, and interact with the emulator / application.

 ## Setup
 - We install the tools via the steps supplied on the sites we visited.